Evidence of the Singly Cabibbo Suppressed decay $\Lambda_c^+\to p\pi^0$

 Assuming all sources of the uncertainties are uncorrelated, the quadratic sums of the different contributions are taken as the total uncertainties.
 For \Lamcpeta{} and \Lamcppi{}, the total systematic uncertainties become 6.4\% and 12.8\%, respectively.
-When accounting for systematic uncertainties in the fit, the significance of the signal for $\Lamcppi$ is 3.7$\sigma$.
+Alternative fits of changing the fixed parameters of background shape with $\pm 1\sigma$ deviation are performed individually, and corresponding fits with signal removed are performed.
+The most conservative significance among all changes is taken as the statistical significance accounting for the systematic uncertainty, and the significance is 3.7$\sigma$.

 In summary, based on \ee{} collision data samples with a total integrated luminosity of 6.0~\ifb{} collected at c.m.~energies between 4.600 and 4.843~GeV with the BESIII detector, the SCS decays \Lamcppi{} and \Lamcpeta{} are measured using a DT method.
 Evidence is obtained for the decay \Lamcppi{}, with a statistical significance of $3.7\sigma$ and a decay BF of $(1.56^{+0.72}_{-0.58}\pm0.20)\times 10^{-4}$.
 The BF of \Lamcpeta{} is measured as $(1.63\pm0.31_{\rm stat}\pm0.11_{\rm syst})\times 10^{-3}$, consistent with previous results~\cite{Ablikim2017,BAM580arxiv,Li2021a}.
 The $\mathcal{B}(\Lamcppi)$ result distinctly exceeds the upper limit measured by Belle experiment.
-Taking $\mathcal{B}(\LamCNPi) = (6.6\pm1.2\pm0.4)\times10^{-4}$~\cite{Ablikim2022}, the ratio of the BFs between \LamCNPi{} and $\Lamcp\to p\pi^0$ is calculated to be $4.2^{+2.2}_{-1.9}$.
-This is consistent with various phenomenological predictions~\cite{Sharma1997, Lue2016, Uppal1994, Cheng2018, Geng2018, Geng2019, Zhao2020}.
-The obtained results are important inputs for the validation of different phenomenological models describing the mechanisms of charmed baryon decay.
+Taking $\mathcal{B}(\LamCNPi) = (6.6\pm1.3)\times10^{-4}$~\cite{Ablikim2022}, the ratio of the BFs between \LamCNPi{} and $\Lamcp\to p\pi^0$ is calculated to be $3.2^{+2.2}_{-1.2}$, where $3.2$ denotes the most probable value, and the upper and lower errors covers the 68\% confidence interval.
+This value is obtained by generating toy MC samples and forming a Probability Density Function of the ratio.
+The detailed method is given in the Supplemental Material~\cite{BESIII:Supplemental}.
+This ratio is consistent with majority of phenomenological predictions~\cite{Sharma1997, Lue2016, Uppal1994, Cheng2018, Geng2018, Geng2019}.
+More importantly, not only the ratio but also the individual BFs of $\Lamcppi$ and $\LamCNPi$ agree with the calculation of SU(3)$_{f}$ symmetry including the contributions from both $\mathcal{O}(6)$ and $\mathcal{O}(\overline{15})$~\cite{Geng2019}, which indicates the non-factorizable contributions play an essential role in these two decays and their interference with the factorizable contributions should not be significant.
+The comparisons between the measurement results with Belle's upper limit and phenomenological predictions are shown in Fig.~\ref{fig:BF_ratio_compare}.
+Our results provide important input for these phenomenological models and contribute to the distinction between them.